mansoure/mansoure.github.io/index.md

 ---
 # Welcome

 I am a Scientist at Qatar Computing Research Institute (QCRI).
-My research interests include database systems, large-scale data analytics, Web data management, parallel/distributed systems, and machine learning, with focus on:

-- cyber security applications,
+My research interests are in the broad areas of parallel/distributed systems, data management, and machine learning for developing scalable systems for big data.
+My current research focuses on the following areas:

-- scalable discovery and analytics on large graphs,
+- Distributed RDF and linked data
-- parallel and distributed data analytics and OLTP systems,
+- Discovery and analytics on large datasets
-- data integration in life sciences and social applications, and
+- Elastic scale out of database workloads
-- pattern recognition and motif extraction in long sequences.
+- Cross-Platform Infrastructures for cyber security and life sciences applications

 ## Recent and Current Research Projects